mtgrunt/post/content/projects/project1/index.md

 ## Overview

 CodeContext AI is an intelligent code assistant designed to solve one of the biggest challenges facing modern engineering teams: understanding and navigating massive codebases.
-Unlike generic AI code generators, CodeContext AI deeply understands your project's architecture, conventions, and context across multiple files to provide truly helpful, project-specific suggestions.
+Unlike generic AI code generators, CodeContext AI deeply understands your project's architecture, conventions and context across multiple files to provide truly helpful.

 ## The Problem

-Every engineering team faces the same challenge: codebases grow exponentially, onboarding takes weeks, and even experienced developers struggle to maintain full context across interconnected systems.
+Every engineering team faces the same challenge: codebases grow exponentially, onboarding takes weeks and even experienced developers struggle to maintain full context across interconnected systems.
 Traditional code completion tools offer generic suggestions that don't understand your specific architecture, patterns, or business logic.

 ## The Solution

 CodeContext AI integrates seamlessly into your development workflow, building a comprehensive understanding of your entire codebase.
-It analyzes relationships between files, tracks architectural patterns, and learns your team's coding conventions to provide intelligent, context-aware assistance.
+It analyzes relationships between files, tracks architectural patterns and learns your team's coding conventions to provide intelligent.

 ## Key Features